krussll/tarothappy/_posts/2019-04-30-lawn-bowls-tips-for-leads.md

 Repeat for multiple ends.
 Try moving your delivery mat and/or the target mats to replicate different lengths.
 Aim to practice on a good mix of lengths over the course of the session.

+This is covered in my [Ultimate Guide to Line Control]({% post_url 2021-03-30-ultimate-guide-to-line-control %}).
+See this for more help in controling your line.

 ### Practice jack rolling

-Outcome goal:
-To be comfortable rolling a jack to any specific length.
+**Outcome goal:** To be comfortable rolling a jack to any specific length.

-The method:
+**The method:**

 This exercise is as simple as getting a box of jacks and aiming for specific marks on the green.

 We would recommend starting by placing a single marker down (a mat will be fine for this) and aiming to land on it with as many jacks as possible.
 This will replicate a game where your team is on top and you need to hit the same length to maintain the advantage.